ciank94/copData/README.md

 # copchlhandler
 A package for handling chlorophyll data from Copernicus Marine Service:
 -  handles reading and downloading chlorophyll data from Copernicus Marine Service
--  logs info about chlorophyll data structure
+-  logs info about chlorophyll data structure (dimensions, variables, resolution, etc.)
 -  contains plotting functions for visualizing datasets

 **Note:**
 *`copchlhandler` was developed by Cian Kelly (ciank94) in 2025 to handle a few personal projects.
 There are probably bugs, and this package is not intended for production use.
-It is still in development, but may be useful for other users.*
+It is still in development.*

 ## catalogue
 To find relevant chlorophyll observation data, search https://documentation.marine.copernicus.eu/PUM/CMEMS-OC-PUM.pdf with string:
 `**cmems_obs-oc_glo_bgc-plankton**`.
 At time of writing, 17 relevant datasets were found.\n check the following before requesting data:
 -  check if prefix matches: cmems_obs-oc_glo_bgc-plankton
--  check frequency of data (daily or monthly)
+-  check if frequency of data is daily (P1D) or monthly (P1M)
 -  check if satellite product is level 3 (l3) or level 4 (l4)
 -  check if dataset is near-real-time (nrt) or multi-year (my) (if nrt year should be >= 2023-04-05 as of writing)
 - check if resolution is 4km (4km) or 300m (300m)